Skip to main content

 1. Add multiple Corvic Tables to the Data App canvas

-3. Click the ”+” button next to one of the Corvic Tables
+2. Click the ”+” button next to one of the Corvic Tables

-4. Select “Graph Builder” from the actions menu
+3. Select “Graph Builder” from the actions menu

-10. Review the generated Corvic Graph structure
+7. Review the Graph Preview to verify the structure